DIY: How to Handle Emergency Plumbing Situations at Home

 Tip #1: Learn Where Your Plumbing Cutoffs Are Located

 One of the most important things you can do to fix a plumbing problem is to be as familiar with your plumbing system as possible.
-A basic piece of information you should know before starting to fix many plumbing problems is where the cutoffs/isolation valves for your water pipes are located throughout the home.
+A basic piece of information you should know before starting to fix most plumbing problems is where the cutoffs/isolation valves for your water pipes are located in your home.
+In many homes, these shutoff valves can be found in basements, crawlspaces, or mechanical rooms.

 For some plumbing repairs, you may need to access or even remove pipes, and you can’t do that safely with water running through them.
 Knowing where you can shut off the flow of water is important for making repairs.